• Skip to primary navigation

 To serve: enjoy freshly made, spread with butter, jam or curd.
 If not eating straight away, cover with a clean tea towel.

-* Flour: If not using chestnut flour, use wholemeal flour for a slightly nutty flavour.
+* Flour: If you can't find chestnut flour, use wholemeal or buckwheat flour for that rustic flavour.
 If using just plain flour (150g), then use slightly less milk.

 Measures: Please note that all my recipes are best made using digital kitchen scales in precise metric grams.
 Both ounces (and cups) are given as an approximate guide.